-6.360.68 - CMH EMT Academy Application Form

-First name: Last name:
+6.360.68 - CMH EMT Academy Application For First name: Last n ame:

-Email address:

-Email address:
+Email address: ts.)

-Cell phone number with text messaging:
+Cell phone number with text messaging: (This is our secondary means of communication with students) ents.)

 Mailing address:

 Current employer:

 List your volunteer and employment history:

 Why do you want to be an EMT?

 What are your professional goals in five years?

 What size polo shirt to do you wear?
 Gender: Size:

 How did you hear about the EMT Academy?

 A nonrefundable \$50 application fee is due at time of application.
-We will contact you by email to

-schedule an interview and entrance exam.
+We will contact you by email to schedule an interview and entrance exam.
 Class size is limited to 16 students.
-If you are selected, th

-first tuition payment of \$350 will be required before the first day of class.
+If you are selected, the first tuition payment of \$350 will be required before the first day of class.

 Application fee and tuition fees can be paid by credit card, check, cash, or CMH payroll deduct.
-If

-paying by credit card, an additional 2.5% will be added to offset fees.
+If paying by credit card, an additional 2.5% will be added to offset fees.

 In addition to tuition fees, the following costs may be required: